POPS is a low-cost, high-sensitivity alternative to traditional aerosol measurement technologies.

 Technology partnerships allow private companies to grow and spearhead research and innovation, while also ensuring that technology developed using federal funding fulfills public and private needs.
 These partnerships are a win-win for both parties involved: private companies commercialize and manufacture new products, while federal labs use the resulting products to support their missions.

 When the news of POPS spread, Gao was contacted by a number of companies and individuals who were eager to commercialize the invention.
 Although Gao’s team was convinced of POPS’s commercialization potential from the very beginning, they faced a challenge.
 He explained, “As scientists and engineers, we had neither the ability nor the knowledge required to deal with the legal details, so we decided to reach out to Derek Parks, deputy director of NOAA’s Technology Partnerships Office.”
 The team brought the invention to the Technology Partnerships Office in March 2015 and made POPS immediately available for licensing.

 When Dr. Ping Chen heard about this innovative technology, he realized its tremendous potential and decided to license and commercialize the technology.
 Chen credited POPS with “Opening the door to new measurement platforms, such as drones and radiosonde balloons, that were not accessible before.”
 By July 2015, NOAA had negotiated the POPS license agreement with Handix Scientific.
 “Thanks to the Technology Partnerships Office, the entire technology transfer was rapid and painless,” declared Gao.
-Chen shared that to this day, his company keeps in constant communication with Gao’s research group for further opportunities, and encouraged other companies to participate in NOAA technology partnership programs.
+Chen shared that to this day, his company keeps in constant communication with Gao’s research group for further opportunities, and encouraged other companies to engage with NOAA’s Technology Transfer Program.

 A small company Handix Scientific improved and commercialized POPS.
 (Photo by Handix Scientific)